kencoken/axes-lite/README.md

     $ cd limas
     $ mvn install

+##### 3. imsearch-tools

+Only the dependencies for imsearch-tools need to be installed manually.
+This can be done in a Python virtual environment using the following commands:

+    $ cd imsearch-tools
+    $ virtualenv venv
+    $ . ./venv/bin/activate
+    $ pip install -r requirements.txt
+    $ deactivate

-##### 3. AXES-Home interface
+##### 4. AXES-Home interface

 Only the dependencies for AXES-Home need to be installed manually.
-To install them in a Python virtual environment, run the following commands:
+This can be done in a Python virtual environment using the following commands:

     $ cd axes-home/server
     $ virtualenv venv
     $ . ./venv/bin/activate
     $ pip install -r requirements.txt

-##### 4. AXES-Research interface
+##### 5. AXES-Research interface

 Only the dependencies for AXES-Research need to be installed manually, which can be accomplished as follows: